TrebledJ/musescore-todo-list/README.md

 [file]: https://github.com/TrebledJ/musescore-todo-list/raw/main/todo-list.qml
 [handbook]: https://musescore.org/en/handbook/3/plugins

+### Usage

+* To add TODOs, first create a text element using one of the following methods:
+  1. drag from the palette,
+  2. select the option from the menu (Add > Text > Staff/System Text), or
+  3. use the shortcut; Ctrl + T / Ctrl + Shift + T on Windows/Linux; Cmd + T / Cmd + Shift + T on Mac.

+  By default, only Staff Text and System Text are checked for TODOs.
+This can be modified in the [settings](#settings).

+* Begin the text with a pattern such as `TODO`, `todo`, `FIXME`, or `fixme`.
+The plugin will only display texts which have this prefix.

+  By default, only the words TODO and FIXME will match.
+This can be modified in the [settings](#settings).

+* Keep typing the rest of your TODO.
+The display panel on the right should update automagically with your text.

+  The automagic may be disabled by unchecking the [Continuous Refresh](#settings) option.

 ### Settings

 The plugin is configurable in multiple ways:

 * **Continuous Refresh**.
 Set true for the plugin to update the to-do list whenever the score is updated.
 May be slow for humongous scores.

+  **Note**: If you're encountering immense lag when modifying text on large scores, try turning off the _Continuous Refresh_ option, and manually pressing **Refresh** to update the display.

 * **Filter Regex**.
 A [regular expression][regex] to filter text elements.
 Case-insensitive.
 By default, the regex is `^(todo|fixme)`.
 This matches texts that start with `todo` or `fixme`.
 * **Filter Case Sensitivity**.
 Whether the matching should be case-sensitive.
 * **Filter Elements**.
 Comma-separated list of MuseScore Element Types to filter.
 By default, only Staff Text (42) and System Text (43) are filtered.